US: Jan. 6 participant arrested after California standoff

 Associated Press

 LOS ANGELES (AP) — Federal agents took a participant in the Jan.
-6, 2021, attack on the U.S. Capitol into custody for his role in the insurrection after an hours-long standoff on Thursday, authorities said.
+6, 2021, attack on the U.S. Capitol into custody for his alleged role in the insurrection after an hourslong standoff Thursday, authorities said.

 Eric Christie, 56, was arrested in the Sherman Oaks neighborhood of the San Fernando Valley, according to Laura Eimiller, an FBI spokesperson.